 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Swallow the capsule or tablet whole.
 If you cannot swallow the capsule, you may open it and pour the medicine into 4 ounces (½ cup) of applesauce, water, or apple juice.
-Swallow this mixture whole, and use the mixture within 24 hours after mixing it.
+Consume this mixture all at once so you get all of the medicine.

 If a dose is missed: